Here’s a sampling of online resources with free legal content. That is, black letter law to help bolster your studying!

 Law School Toolbox is a good resource for all-things law school.
 From law school 101 tips to podcasts and resources for tutoring, keep this in your back pocket if you feel overwhelmed or just need to know that law school can be tough, and there are ways to get help!

-Feel free to use this list as a jumping off point to get creative about how you learn the law in the coming months.
-Don’t forget to take a deep breath if you feel overwhelmed and remember, AdaptiBar has your back.
+Feel free to use this list as a jumping off point to get creative about how you learn the law.
+Don’t forget that AdaptiBar has your back.